How to analyse vibration measurements

 I've recorded vibrations, how to analyse them?

-How to analyse vibrations is great question to ask yourself.
+How to perform a vibration analysis is great question to ask yourself.
 But first of all, let us congratulate you on doing a great job in acquiring the vibration measurements!
-But, as you have found this article you are most likely thinking about what the next step can be to understand the vibrations that you have just measured.
+As you have found this article you are most likely thinking about what the next step can be to understand the vibrations that you have just measured.
 And we are here to help!
 When we started, we were in the same position as you are know – so let us share our knowledge with you!

 PS!
 If you have found this article but wondering how you actually can record vibrations, you can take a look at the ReLog (which is our vibration data logger), and this article where we compare the ReLog with a few of our competitors.